 After my unexpectedly pleasant walk the previous day to Sandymount, this afternoon’s walk is a little underwhelming.
 It’s not that the scenery is boring, more that it’s a very busy walk (over 100,000 people visit Tunnel Beach each year).
-There are people everyone and the dreaded selfie sticks are out in force… it’s obviously one of the most popular hikes in the Dunedin area.
+There are people everyone and the dreaded selfie sticks are out in force… it’s one of the most popular hikes in the Dunedin area.
 Fortunately there is plenty of parking at the end of Tunnel Beach Road, where a very good track leads down towards the coast through private farmland.

 It doesn’t take long before the sea arch comes into view; a few sea stacks are visible behind it along the dramatic coastline.

 There are better views of the sea arch as you get closer – a couple of people standing on top give you an idea of the scale.